ubuntu/ubuntu-project-docs/docs/reference/exception-NetplanUpdates.rst

 supported release.

-Netplan is an abstraction layer for network configuration used on all releases of Ubuntu since Yakkety; and generates systemd-networkd or NetworkManager configuration based on initial netplan configuration (written in YAML) present at boot time.
+Netplan is an abstraction layer for network configuration used on all releases of Ubuntu since Ubuntu 18.10; and generates systemd-networkd or NetworkManager configuration based on initial netplan configuration (written in YAML) present at boot time.